pinobatch/hello-world/Windows_setup.md

 Add this public key to your keyring on your repository host and then test your connection by cloning one of your own repositories.
-See also [Connecting to GitHub with SSH].
+Further instructions, including GitHub's current SSH key fingerprints, are at [Connecting to GitHub with SSH].

 [Git for Windows]: https://git-scm.com/download/win
 [evanwill's instructions]: https://gist.github.com/evanwill/0207876c3243bbb6863e65ec5dc3f058